Statement

 Commissions

 I am available to work on commissions of any size and am happy to discuss any ideas or inspirations for a piece.
+I get a great amount of joy working on a project collaboratively with its future owner.

 Please contact me for samples of past commissions.
 Pricing starts at $2500.